-Any container conveyor or equipment surface that is wet during production periods will permit rapid growth of infecting microorganisms unless it is effectively cleaned at least once every 24 hours and, in addition,I regularly disinfected during production periods.
+Any container conveyor or equipment surface that is wet during production periods will permit rapid growth of infecting microorganisms unless it is effectively cleaned at least once every 24 hours and, in addition,l regularly disinfected during production periods.
 The chlorine in the cooling water deposited on these surfaces from cooled cans is not an adequate disinfectant.
 Any cleaning and disinfection program that is instituted should be carefully evaluated before being adopted as a routine procedure.
-For example, properly treated surfaces should have a mesophilic aerobic bacterial level of less than 500 c.f.u. per 25/cm2 (4/in2).
+For example, properly treated surfaces should have a mesophilic aerobic bacterial level of less than 500 c.f.u. per $25/cm^2$ ( $4/in^2$ ).
 The assessment of the continuing effectiveness of post process cleaning and disinfection programs can only be made by bacteriological monitoring.